-Internal Revenue Code of 1994, as amended.
-This verification shall not be necessary in the case of shareholders who are not residents of Puerto Rico or public corporations.
-Non-compliance with said tax responsibility shall be a basis for the Secretary of the Treasury to not endorse the requesting business' exemption application.
+Treasury shall verify that the shareholders, members, or partners of the applicant business comply with their tax obligations under the Code and the Internal Revenue Code of 1994, as amended.
+This verification shall be unnecessary in the case of public corporations or shareholders who are non-residents of Puerto Rico.
+Noncompliance with said tax obligations shall serve as a basis for the Secretary of the Treasury to reject the exemption application of the applicant business.